 An addict may find themselves in a place where they know no one, everything seems expensive, and their initial thought is, “I want to go back home.”
 Even so, there are many benefits to traveling for treatment.

 There’s no sugarcoating the fact that rehab is difficult, but treatment can save lives and start to repair the damage of addiction.
 Rehab may not be a guaranteed one-stop shop for a cure for addiction, but it is an opportunity to learn life skills that are needed for recovery after treatment.

 Because if there’s one key to recovery, it’s change.

 Recovery requires more than just quitting drugs or alcohol.
 It may involve changing every aspect of your life, including your place on the map.
 Going to an out-of-state rehab can be intimidating to someone who thinks they’ve lost everything, but a fresh start could be the catalyst to a better life.

 Home can be a safe space, but it also can be a minefield of relapse triggers after getting treatment.
 Relapse rates remain high for people with substance use disorders—somewhere between 40 and 60 percent, according to the National Institute on Drug Abuse—partly because people who go to in-state drug rehabs don’t allow enough of a transition when going back home.
-They run the risk of walking into a living room filled with drug paraphernalia, driving by the gas station they got their fix at, or getting visits from friends who are still using.
+They run the risk of walking into a living room filled with drug paraphernalia, driving by the gas station where they got their fix, or getting visits from friends who are still using.